-There is more than meets the eye when it comes to being a can handler.
-For example, did you know that they make an average of $14.31 an hour?
-That's $29,772 a year!
+There is more than meets the eye when it comes to being a Can Handler.
+For example, did you know that they make an average of $15.11 an hour?
+That's $31,429 a year!

 Between 2018 and 2028, the career is expected to grow 4% and produce 156,200 job opportunities across the U.S.

-There are certain skills that many can handlers have in order to accomplish their responsibilities.
+There are certain skills that many Can Handlers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed listening skills, physical stamina and visual ability.
+We discovered that a lot of resumes listed Customer-service skills, Listening skills and Physical stamina.

-If you're interested in becoming a can handler, one of the first things to consider is how much education you need.
-We've determined that 20.5% of can handlers have a bachelor's degree.
-In terms of higher education levels, we found that 2.4% of can handlers have master's degrees.
-Even though some can handlers have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a Can Handler, one of the first things to consider is how much education you need.
+We've determined that 24.4% of Can Handlers have a bachelor's degree.
+In terms of higher education levels, we found that 2.1% of Can Handlers have master's degrees.
+Even though some Can Handlers have a college degree, it's possible to become one with only a high school degree or GED.